kiegroup/optaplanner-website/community/DroolsPlannerRenamed.md

 ## Why change the name?

-Drools Planner was often confused with Drools itself, yet it has very little to do with business rules.
-Instead, it does planning optimization.
-Implementation wise, the use of Drools is even optional for quite some time.
-To make this distinction clearer, it's been renamed OptaPlanner.
+OptaPlanner is the new name for Drools Planner.
+OptaPlanner is now standalone, but can still be optionally combined with the Drools rule engine for a powerful declarative approach to planning optimization.

 * OptaPlanner has graduated from the [Drools](http://www.jboss.org/drools) project to become a top-level [JBoss Community](http://www.jboss.org/) project.